About the project

 Council has now obtained a final concept design for the area which will be used as the basis of a detailed design and construction tender early next year.

 The detailed design phase will provide a final opportunity for the community to have their say prior to construction starting.
-It is anticipated that the construction works on the skate park will be completed by late 2020.

 Council will continue to provide information to the community as the project progresses.